 Last I attached it to the wall with nails down the side and some poster sticks.
 I added my usual Throw pillows and now I enjoy my low-cost DIY headboard with a curtain flip.

-Updated Headboard-added a cream color curtain with a beach backdrop.
+Updated Headboard-added a cream color curtain with a DIY beach backdrop.

-This blog post contains affiliate links.
+This blog post contains my own personal notes.
+I do not represent any product listed in this post.
 Please see Policies for more information.
 Thank you for visiting my blog.